-And I recently read a post on the health care blog KevinMD about a doctor who was not feeling well at work but was resistant to going to an emergency room for care.
+On the health care blog KevinMD, a doctor wrote about not feeling well at work but not wanting to go to an emergency room for care.
 Why?

 How can I be a patient in an unfamiliar hospital, without knowing their quality and safety record, level of expertise, and their standard of care?
 Of course, I am skeptical.
 [I] know that medical errors are the number two cause of death in America.

 One of my best friends is a physician.
 We have a pact that if either one of us has to go into the hospital, the other will be there 24/7 to make sure we come out at least as healthy as we went in.

 My niece, a 3rd-year internal medicine resident, once whispered to me at a family gathering, “Do people realize how many mistakes are being made every day?”